-Section 5.5 of the IMO Performance Standard (MSC.232(82)) requires that "It should be easy to add or remove information from the ECDIS display".
+Section 5.5 of the IMO Performance Standard (MSC.530(106)) requires that "It should be easy to add or remove information from the ECDIS display".
 For example, the mariner might want to retain "caution areas" from the Standard Display (see Table C-12) but remove the other areas, including features such as protected areas (for example, "game preserve").
 Another example is that they might want to add soundings from "Other", but omit submarine cables (which cause serious clutter at certain ocean terminals).

-As an aid to adding and removing information from the display, the Portrayal Catalogue also assigns every feature in the SENC to a viewing set, and these sets are arranged in groups which are related to the lettered groups of INT 1 for the paper chart, a classification which is familiar to the mariner.
+As an aid to adding and removing information from the display, the Portrayal Catalogue for a product also assigns every feature in the product to a viewing set, and these sets are arranged in groups which are related to the lettered groups of INT 1 for the paper chart, a classification which is familiar to the mariner.

-The manufacturer is responsible for organising SENC features, viewing sets and viewing groups for display in such a way that the mariner has reasonable flexibility in selecting what he sees without the selection process becoming too complex.
+The manufacturer is responsible for organising System Database features, viewing sets and viewing groups for display in such a way that the mariner has reasonable flexibility in selecting what he sees without the selection process becoming too complex.
 Note that it is not necessary to provide access to each feature, viewing set or even viewing group individually.

 Note that combined groups which include features from different IMO categories should not be linked permanently, since doing so would, in effect, drag additional features into the Display Base or Standard Display.
 For example, if a combined group includes soundings (which are "Other") and lights (which are "Standard Display"), this link should not cause soundings to be shown with the Standard Display on first switching on the ECDIS.